rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem/README_reference.md

 #### Intervention rule:

-For _INCOMG in [1,2,3], set MEDCOST -> No barrier for 25% of those who reported cost barrier.
+For _INCOMG in [1,2,3],

+1. Set MEDCOST -> No barrier for 20% of those who reported cost barrier.
+For same groups, flip HLTHPLN1 to insured for 20% (simulate outreach/coverage).
+GENHLTH as a result of improved MEDCOST and HLTHPLN1 by 40%.
+These ratios are picked up from the Confounder Analysis in EDA step.

-For same groups, flip HLTHPLN1 to insured for 15–25% (simulate outreach/coverage).
+2. Set MEDCOST -> No barrier for 20% of those who reported cost barrier.
+For same groups, flip HLTHPLN1 to insured for 30% (simulate outreach/coverage).
+GENHLTH as a result of improved MEDCOST and HLTHPLN1 by 50%.
+These ratios are picked up from the Confounder Analysis in EDA step.

 #### Metrics